[No. 21819. Department One. June 14, 1929.]

 There are two versions of Morsbach v.
 Thurston Co. on this website.
 This version has added emphasis to highlight the meaning of the words "right-of-way" in a railroad deed.
 A second version is unedited.

-The portions of this decision that deal with the meaning of the words "right-of-way" in railroad deeds are in dark red font.
-Further emphasis is made by use of bold font and bold italic font.
+The portions of this decision that deal with the meaning of the words "right-of-way" in railroad deeds are in dark green font.
+Further emphasis is made by use of bold font, bold italic font, and underline

 View the unedited version of Morsbach v.
 Thurston Co.
 (1929).